simonwiles/palladio-webcomponents/ROADMAP.md

 ## General / Base Functionality

-- Correct parsing of projects with multiple tables and joins
+- [missing feature:] Correct parsing of projects with multiple tables and joins
 - Extended Javascript API
   - for those who might want to control the components from JS, but also to facilitate multi-component integration
 - Export current view to PNG/SVG?